My Writing Life

 In University, I focused on academic writing.
 Seven years of that earned me a Masters Degree in Science.
 With bills to pay, I immediately went to work as a Genetic Counsellor where I spent ten years writing scientific articles, educational material, and “Dear Doctor” letters.

 When I became a mom in 2006, I started writing fiction and nonfiction for kids.
-Now, I split my time between writing books and working as a Knowledge Translation Coordinator for Canada’s Michael Smith Genome Sciences Centre.
+Now, I split my time between writing books and doing contract work as a science writer and knowledge translation specialist for initiatives such as www.thisisepigenetics.ca.

-Tim and I have two sons; 15-year-old twins named Oliver & Spencer.
+Tim and I have two sons; 16-year-old twins named Oliver & Spencer.
 We share every chair in the house with our cats, Jupiter and Comet.

 When I’m not reading or writing on my treadmill desk, I like to be outside hiking, biking or skiing.